Find Affordable College Courses

 Full Public Health at Simmons University Report

-A rank of #5 on this year’s list means Massachusetts College of Pharmacy and Health Sciences is a great place for public health students.
-MCPHS University is a moderately-sized private not-for-profit school located in the city of Boston.
+Out of the 22 schools in Massachusetts that were part of this year’s ranking, Massachusetts College of Pharmacy and Health Sciences landed the # 5 spot on the list.
+MCPHS University is a medium-sized private not-for-profit school located in the large city of Boston.

 While working on their degree, public health majors at MCPHS University accumulate an average of around $27,000 in student debt.